Azure-Samples/ms-identity-javascript-tutorial/3-Authorization-II/2-call-api-b2c/README.md

 1. Select **Register** to create the application.
 1. In the app's registration screen, find and note the **Application (client) ID**.
 You use this value in your app's configuration file(s) later in your code.
 1. Select **Save** to save your changes.
-1. In the app's registration screen, select the **Expose an API** blade to the left to open the page where you can declare the parameters to expose this app as an Api for which client applications can obtain [access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for.
+1. In the app's registration screen, select the **Expose an API** blade to the left to open the page where you can declare the parameters to expose this app as an API for which client applications can obtain [access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for.
-The first thing that we need to do is to declare the unique [resource](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow) URI that the clients will be using to obtain access tokens for this Api.
+The first thing that we need to do is to declare the unique [resource](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow) URI that the clients will be using to obtain access tokens for this API.
 To declare an resource URI, follow the following steps:
    - Click `Set` next to the **Application ID URI** to generate a URI that is unique for this app.
    - For this sample, accept the proposed Application ID URI (api://{clientId}) by selecting **Save**.
-1. All Apis have to publish a minimum of one [scope](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code) for the client's to obtain an access token successfully.
+1. All APIs have to publish a minimum of one [scope](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code) for the client's to obtain an access token successfully.
 To publish a scope, follow the following steps:
    - Select **Add a scope** button open the **Add a scope** screen and Enter the values as indicated below:
         - For **Scope name**, use `access_as_user`.
         - Select **Admins and users** options for **Who can consent?**